persalys/persalys/python/doc/developer_manual/validation/validation.rst

     - click on the Finish button

-      - widget with a progress bar appears at the bottom of the tree view
+      - a window appears with a table of parameters, a progress bar and 2 buttons 'Run' and 'Stop'

+      - click on the 'Run' button

     - check result window :

       .. image:: /developer_manual/validation/src_result.png
           :align: center

-      - left side: 1 variable in the list view
+      - left side : 2 variables in the list view

-      - right side: 2 tabs Indices - Parameters
+      - right side, 2 tabs : Indices - Parameters

       - when changing the variable, the Indices tab is updated